24 June 2023

 [HEADLINE]

-Since then, I've worked at a McAlister's Deli, Starbucks, a Chinese-food restaurant, a French-style bistro, and in a grocery store as a person who cuts up fresh fruits and veggies so that they're ready-to-eat and as a commercial baker.
-Our very first business was food service, and I still work in food service, to this day.
+Since then, I've jobbed at a McAlister's Deli, Starbucks, a Chinese-food restaurant, a French-style bistro, and in a grocery store as a person who cuts up fresh fruits and veggies so that they're ready-to-eat and as a commercial baker.
+Our very first business was food service, and I still job in food service, to this day.

-What I've learned over the two decades I've worked in food service is that people who have never worked in food service do not understand exactly how much power food service workers hold over their food/beverages.
+What I've learned over the two decades I've jobbed in food service is that people who have never worked in food service do not understand exactly how much power people who job in food service hold over their food/beverages.
 The fact that lazy-ass motherfuckers, who eat out every fucking day, want a personal human being to make them their food, complain about tipping the preparers of said food is outright disgusting to me.

 If you don't want to tip, don't fucking eat out!
 It's that simple.